maxreiss123/GeneExpressionProgramming.jl/docs/src/examples/tensor-regression.md

 Hint: This topic is currently under development.
 The next update will include an improvement in performance and dimension handling.

 Tensor regression is an advanced feature of GeneExpressionProgramming.jl that enables symbolic regression with vector and matrix data.
 This capability is particularly valuable for applications in computational mechanics, fluid dynamics, computer vision, medical data from (MRI), and other fields where the relationships involve higher-dimensional mathematical objects.
+The GeneExpressionProgramming.jl provides this capability either by the implementation of the M-GEP[1] or a general exploration.

 ## Understanding Tensor Operations